roschlynnmichael/Patient-Monitoring-System/React App/patient_monitor/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Please install firebase before you start with this.

 ### `npm test`